Reachability in Restricted Chemical Reaction Networks: Reachability in Feed-Forward CRNs

 \begin{corollary} A configuration $D$ is reachable from a configuration $I$ with a feed-forward CRN if and only if $D$ is reachable from $I$ by an ordered application of rules. \end{corollary}

-\begin{lemma} The reachability problem is in NP for feed-forward CRNs that do not use autogenesis rules. \end{lemma} \begin{proof} We utilize the ordered application as a polynomial-sized certificate from Corollary \ref{cor:ordered}.
-While the sequence length (number of total rule applications) could be exponential, the sequence can be stored as a sequence of ordered pairs denoting each rule type in the sequence, along with a binary encoding of the number of times the rule is to be applied.
-The number of times a given rule type is applied is limited by the volume of the configuration right before such applications since there are no autogenesis rules.
-Since the volume of the initial configuration is small enough to be encoded in a polynomial number of bits, this property is preserved through the application of each rule type, implying the number of applications of each rule type is encoded in a polynomial bounded number of bits.
-Further, the result of applying a given number of iterations of a particular rule can be computed in poly-logarithmic time in the number of applications, which means the certificate can be checked in polynomial time. \end{proof}
+\begin{lemma} The reachability problem is in NP for feed-forward CRNs that do not use autogenesis rules. \end{lemma} \begin{proof} We utilize the ordered application from Corollary \ref{cor:ordered} as a polynomial-sized certificate.
+Denote this certificate as $A = \langle a_1, a_2, a_3, \ldots, a_k \rangle$ where each $a_i$ is an nonnegative integer denoting the number of applications of rule $R_i$ in the feed-forward ordering.
+While sequence $A$ could include a large (exponential) number of total rule applications, we bound the number of applications by bounding the volume of the system at any given point during the application of these rules, which both shows that the sequence can be represented in size polynomial in the input size $n$ of the reachability problem, and verified in polynomial time, thus showing membership in NP.